A Distributed Multi-Vehicle Coordination Algorithm for Navigation in Tight Environments: DISTRIBUTED COORDINATION

-where the bar notation ($\mathbf{\bar{\cdot}}$) represents constant known values and $\mathbf{A}^i$, $\mathbf{b}^i$ are the polytopic representation of the $i$th robot and are functions of $\mathbf{z}^i$.
+where the bar notation ($\mathbf{\bar{\cdot}}$) represents constant known values and $\mathbf{A}^i$, $\mathbf{b}^i$ are the polytopic representation of the $i$th vehicle and are functions of $\mathbf{z}^i$.
 The optimized trajectory is then shared with the collision avoidance optimization (shifted in time according to step \textcircled{ {5}} of Algorithm~\ref{alg_coordination} to account for the 1-step delay in the calculation of the collision-avoidance strategies).
-Problem~\eqref{eq:MPC_optimization} can be solved in parallel by each robot.
+The last step of the shifted trajectory, denoted as $\mathbf{z}_{\textrm{IT}}$ is interpolated by assuming constant velocity and evolving the dynamics one step forward from the state $\mathbf{z}(N)$.
+Problem~\eqref{eq:MPC_optimization} can be solved in parallel by each vehicle.
 In this optimization, the collision-avoidance variables $\boldsymbol{\lambda}_{ij}, \boldsymbol{\lambda}_{ji}, \mathbf{s}_{ij}$ are considered as known values along the planning horizon.
-Note that compared to the centralized formulation, the only decision variable to optimize in the NMPC optimization is the $i$th robot state $\mathbf{z}^i$ (i.e., the number of decision variables in the local problem formulations is constant).
+Note that compared to the centralized formulation, the only decision variable to optimize in the NMPC optimization is the $i$th vehicle state $\mathbf{z}^i$ (i.e., the number of decision variables in the local problem formulations is constant).